Frequently Asked Questions

 The program's applications are handled through the Occupational Therapy Centralized Application System at OTCAS.
 The system opens in the middle of July with applications accepted until February 1st.
-Applications are processed by the program as they are verified by OTCAS with interviews typically scheduled November-March.
-The 50 positions in the cohort are offered by mid-March.
-Given review and interview timelines, you are encouraged to complete the application process early.
+Applications are processed by the program as they are verified by OTCAS with interviews typically scheduled January-February.
+The 50 positions in the cohort fill up quickly; given review and interview timelines, you are encouraged to complete the application process early.

 Do I have to have all the prerequisite courses completed before I can apply?

 All coursework must be completed by June 1st of the year you are entering the program.
-You may be accepted into the program in March with certain conditions such as completion of all prerequisites with a grade of B or better.
+You may be accepted into the program with certain conditions such as completion or prerequisites with a grade of B or better.
 At the time of application, you will be asked to present a plan for completion of any outstanding prerequisites;

 I didn't do well early in my academic career.
 Will that count against me?

 You must have a B or better in all prerequisite coursework.
 If you repeat a course, the higher grade is considered.